saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   \`src/pages/\`: Application pages/views.
         *   \`src/pages/Index.tsx\`: **Updated landing page, now featuring direct calls to action for analyzing videos, comparing videos, and exploring both analysis and comparison libraries.**
         *   \`src/pages/Login.tsx\`: User authentication page, styled to integrate with the new color palette.
-        *   \`src/pages/AnalyzeVideo.tsx\`: **Significantly updated main page for YouTube video analysis, now featuring dynamic custom question input fields with unlimited questions and word limits, displaying AI-generated answers, including a 'Refresh Analysis' button and 'Last Full Analysis' timestamp, a disclaimer about the 50-comment minimum, and enforcing tier-based daily analysis limits.
+        *   \`src/pages/AnalyzeVideo.tsx\`: **Significantly updated main page for YouTube video analysis, now featuring dynamic custom question input fields with unlimited questions and word limits, displaying AI-generated answers, including a 'Refresh Analysis' button and 'Last Full Analysis' timestamp, and enforcing tier-based daily analysis limits.
 Also explicitly lists top 10 comments.**
         *   \`src/pages/VideoAnalysisLibrary.tsx\`: **Updated page to list and search generated blog posts (video analyses), with updated BlogPost interface, and integrating the enhanced \`LibraryCopilot\`.**
         *   \`src/pages/MyAnalyses.tsx\`: **Updated page to list a user's own analyses, now integrating the enhanced \`LibraryCopilot\`.
 Access is available for all authenticated users.**
         *   \`src/pages/BlogPostDetail.tsx\`: **Updated page to display the full content of a single generated blog post, including the new custom Q&A section, a 'Go to Video Analysis' button, a 'Refresh Analysis' button, the 'Last Full Analysis' timestamp, and explicitly lists top 10 comments.**